d-chante/diviner-tools/README.md

 CosmoCanyon is a regular desktop PC running Ubuntu 22.04 LTS.
 A job is started by running:

 	python3 data_preprocess.py /path/to/diviner-tools/config/cosmocanyon_cfg.yaml /path/to/diviner-tools/support/other/zip_urls.txt <JOBID>

 Job ID is a number between 0 and 72 which represents which master batch is pre-processed.

-Example job sripts can be found in jobs/cosmocanyon.

 Tip: it is recommended to start a job within a tmux session, to minimize the risk of the process  being killed if something happens to the terminal session.